ahrimaz/next-movie-rater/README.md

 The site allows:
 - Admin ratings (displayed on the homepage)
 - User registration and user-specific ratings
-- Public viewing of all ratings
+- Public viewing of all admin ratings

 Each user's ratings are associated with their account and displayed on their own page.

+## Recent Updates

+- **Homepage Update**: Homepage now shows only the latest 3 admin movie ratings with a "View All" link
+- **User/Admin Separation**: Clear separation between admin ratings and user ratings
+- **Navigation Clarity**: Updated navigation labels to clearly distinguish between admin and user content
+- **API Enhancement**: Added limit parameter support to the movies API endpoint

 ## Project Structure